psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 ```
 ## Owen's Third Letter to The Academy, December-January, 1896

-The editor of  *The Academy* indeed seemed happy to accept another instalment, and Mr. Owens' third etter, dated December 18th, 1895, appeared there on January 4th, 1896, in [Vol 49 Iss 1235, p14-15](https://archive.org/details/sim_academy-and-literature_1896-01-04_49_1235/page/14/mode/2up?q=%22sin-eating%22).
+The editor of  *The Academy* indeed seemed happy to accept another instalment, and Mr. Owen's third letter, dated December 18th, 1895, appeared there on January 4th, 1896, in [Vol 49 Iss 1235, p14-15](https://archive.org/details/sim_academy-and-literature_1896-01-04_49_1235/page/14/mode/2up?q=%22sin-eating%22).

 He opens with an attack on Hartland's apparent lack of interest in considering the effect that Christian rituals might have had on Welsh funeral traditions: